saikrithik/LADS-License-Authorization-and-Drivers-Saftey/README.md

 # LADS-License-Authorization-and-Driver's-Saftey
 This is the repository of my project LADS.
+Theme : Prevent Accidents due to unauthorized drivers and drowsy driving.
+Product : Mobility service providers can get the driver's history of qualitiness directly the data and improve their employees.

 For any commercial usage,Read License file!
 #### Download the Necessary Large files Here
 [Link for files](http://www.mediafire.com/folder/hsml89rboufxf/Files_for_LADS)